osamafityani/SummaryDo/README.md

 ## chrome extension
-THe chrome extention was wrriten by javascript and HTML
+The chrome extention was wrriten by javascript and HTML

 the design is simple to satisfy the user experience placing a superb impact

-after opening the extension the user will shade the specific text then the new summarized text ready-made to the reader
+after opening the extension the user will shade the specific text then the new summarized text will be ready to the reader